 We are committed to ensuring openness and transparency and being accountable in carrying out our activities as a registered social landlord in Scotland.

 The Freedom of Information (Scotland) Act 2002 (FOISA) gives you the right to ask us for information about the housing services that we deliver and for information that we have provided to the Scottish Housing Regulator about our financial wellbeing and governance.
 You can also ask us for the environmental information that we hold under the Environmental Information (Scotland) Regulations 2004 (EISRs).

-We already publish a large amount of information on our website and the Scottish Housing Regulator also publishes information about our activities and performance which can be viewed from this link.
-SHR Fyne Homes Landlord Summary
+We already publish a large amount of information on our website and the Scottish Housing Regulator also publishes information about our activities ,performance, Enegagement Plan and Regulatory Status which can be viewed from this link.
+SHR Fyne Homes Landlord Performance

 Before requesting information from us, please browse our website and the Scottish Housing Regulator’s website to find out if the information you are looking for has already been published.
 We also publish the information that we have previously disclosed in response to requests in our Access to Information Disclosure Log on our Recent Disclosures page.